 “We knew this product would help small businesses and building something like that is always a thrill,” explains Fried.
 “It allowed us to be our own client which meant we could do whatever we wanted, whatever we believed would be best for the product.

 “It was quite a liberating experience.
 So much so that we’re taking on much less client work now so we can focus on serving our Basecamp customers, improving Basecamp, and building new products (like the recently released Ta-da List.
 I highly recommend every design shop build something for themselves beyond their own website.
 Build a product.
 Sell a product.
 See what the world looks like from that side.
 You’ll learn a ton.”

 (UPDATE: It’s been a while since I originally wrote this and obviously Backpack, Basecamp, et al have gone from strength to strength as has Ruby on Rails.
 37Signals really blazed a trail for smart web apps.
 I still disagree that the web is all about functionality and tools, but if you’re going to make tools, 37signals show the way.
 I can also wholeheartedly recommend their book, Getting Real, especially the chapter on why Meetings are Toxic).

-This article originally appeared in the March 2005 issue of Desktop magazine. ©2005 Niche Media Pty.
+This article originally appeared in the March 2005 issue of Desktop magazine.
+(C)2005 Niche Media Pty.
 Ltd & Andy Polaine.
-N.B.
-This article is not covered by Playpen’s Creative Commons agreement.